Bruc3U/Titanic_analysis/README.md

 The Titanic offered 3 classes, each passenger would get a different treatment depending on their class.<br>
 For instance, the first class resembled more of a high-end luxury trip with private bedrooms and bathrooms.<br>
-Whereas, the third-class passenger had to share bathrooms and slept in dormitory-style cabins.
+Whereas, the third-class passengers had to share bathrooms and slept in dormitory-style cabins.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/7f934102-631a-489a-969f-f4fcb8ab8106)